-2. You don’t have to go it alone.
 Managing your diabetes can be confusing at times, not to mention frustrating.
 Who has time to focus on all of these details when life is busy and adventure is calling?
 If you can, lean on friends and family.
 However, if they start policing your plate, other support options are at your fingertips.
 Lots of people and companies devote their lives to making diabetes management easier for you.
-The Brook app offers live 7-day-a-week support from Brook’s Experts in addition to tools like blood sugar tracking and med reminders.
+The Brook app offers live 7-day-a-week support from our Health Coaches in addition to tools like blood sugar tracking and med reminders.
 Check out how Brook supports the AADE 7 Self-Care Behaviors™ for diabetes management.
 The American Diabetes Association also has additional helpful resources.

-Hop on over to the Brook app to chat more with the Experts on how to easily implement these ideas into your daily life in a way that’s right for you.
+Hop on over to the Brook app to chat more with our Health Coaches on how to easily implement these ideas into your daily life in a way that’s right for you.

 on February 21, 2020.
-Emily is a Registered Dietitian with her Master's degree in Nutrition from Bastyr University in Kenmore, WA, and is one of our Brook Experts.
+Kelsea is a Registered Dietitian with her Master's degree in Nutrition from Bastyr University in Kenmore, WA, and is one of our Health Coaches.